neotamizhan/get-manga/README.md

 * Multi Threaded downloads
 * Multiple chapter numbers can be specified.
 * Should work across OSs.
 Have tested this with both windows and mac osx.

+Fill the params in the source code file and run the script as
+>ruby getmanga.rb